zhangbsn-gt/developer.gov.sg/collections/_technologies/data-and-apis/mas-apis.md

 Developers can search for the relevant APIs on MAS’ website and input the API into the appropriate code to begin adoption.

-### Get Started

-If you wish to make use of MAS’ APIs to advance your business solutions, click [here](https://secure.mas.gov.sg/api/Search.aspx ':target=_blank') to start using the available datasets.

 ### What's Next

 MAS will progressively release more datasets as APIs.
 If you are interested in a particular dataset which has not yet been made available, you may [contact MAS](https://www.mas.gov.sg/feedback/ ':target=_blank').

+### Getting Started

+If you wish to make use of MAS’ APIs to advance your business solutions, click [here](https://secure.mas.gov.sg/api/Search.aspx ':target=_blank') to start using the available datasets.

 ### Contact Information